 Want to review the contract in advance?

 Once we’ve talked through the above and you’ve emailed us your answers, we’ll write the contract and have you sign it via a program called DocuSign.
 Click here to watch a video on signing documents electronically via DocuSign.
 We’ll then submit it to the seller’s agent.
-While negotiations sometimes go quickly, be prepared that it could take 24 – 72 hours to negotiate the purchase price if the seller is out of town, wants to sleep on the offer for a night, if we’re dealing with a bank, etc. Every seller is different and some people can make decisions quickly whereas others need time to think things through.
-Patience is now the name of the game once an offer has been submitted!
+While negotiations sometimes go quickly, be prepared that it often takes 2-4 days to negotiate the purchase price and terms of the contract.
+Every seller is different and some people can make decisions quickly whereas others need time to think things through.
+Patience is the name of the game once an offer has been submitted as we don’t want to look too eager as it weakens our negotiating position!